Cocktail Glossary

 Proof

 Alcohol proof indicates the amount of alcohol present in a beverage.
 Proof in the United States is equal to double the Alcohol By Volume (ABV) of the product.
-For example, our 10% ABV bottled cocktails are 20 proof.
+For example, our 10% ABV canned cocktails are 20 proof.

 Rocks